ianco/rest_server/README.md

 There are a bunch of places in the code with comments for "the following is for DRF tokens" ... un-comment all this code.

-There are a bunch of places in the code with comments for "the following is for JWS tokens" ... comment out this code!
+There are a bunch of places in the code with comments for "the following is for JWT tokens" ... comment out this code!

 Note that the DRF token is created automatically when your user is created, so you need to make sure all the above DRF code is enabled before you run your migrations and create your superuser.